About Toolcore

 Finding & groupingEach search can land on a different domain or layout; related tasks (e.g. format vs compare JSON) are often split across unrelated pages.One home catalog plus hubs such as JSON and Color so related utilities sit together.

-Where your input runsOften unclear whether text or files are processed only in the browser, sent to a server, or passed to a third party—details may be buried or generic.Each tool explains what runs in your browser, on our servers, or via generative AI when configured, so you can decide what to paste and where (see per-page notes and execution labels).
+Where your input runsOften unclear whether text or files are processed only in the browser, sent to a server, or passed to a third party—details may be buried or generic.Each tool explains what runs in your browser, on our servers, or with AI-assisted help, so you can decide what to paste and where (see per-page notes and execution labels).

-Automation & assistantsUsually optimized for ad clicks and one-off visits; little or no shared contract for scripts, IDEs, or assistants to open a tool with prefilled input.Public /agent-tools.json, /mcp-tools.json (non-AIGC subset), and documented URL query keys (q, qb, and tool-specific pairs) so the same pages can be opened with prefilled payloads when that fits your workflow.
+Automation & assistantsUsually optimized for ad clicks and one-off visits; little or no shared contract for scripts, IDEs, or assistants to open a tool with prefilled input.Public tool lists such as /agent-tools.json, /mcp-tools.json (without AI-assisted entries), and documented URL query keys (q, qb, and tool-specific pairs) so the same pages can be opened with prefilled payloads when that fits your workflow.

 Look & feelVisual design, density, and ad placement vary widely between sites; you re-learn a new UI on every tab.Shared layout, typography, and compact toolbars across tools so frequent switching is less jarring (specialty sites may still beat us on depth for a single niche).